-Course Objective Learning Goals By the end of the course, the students are expected to , which will help the students achieve a be able to higher level of • Identify major security threats and describe recent $\checkmark$ Information Assurance Competence trends in the threat environments. $\checkmark$ Critical and creative thinking • Explain the threat vectors of major threats and $\checkmark$ Information Assurance Competence suggest security countermeasures/architectures $\checkmark$ Technology Skills - for such threats.
-Telecommunications and Security • Develop & implement security assessment plans. $\checkmark$ Information Assurance Competence • Design & build a safe test environment using $\checkmark$ Critical and creative thinking virtualization technologies. $\checkmark$ Business knowledge and competency • Identify technical solutions for various security $\checkmark$ Technology Skills - vulnerabilities.
-Telecommunications and Security • Effectively present the findings of a security $\checkmark$ Critical and creative thinking assessment project. $\checkmark$ Communication Skills • Effectively exchange technical information, questions, instructions, and suggestions online.
+Course Objective Learning Goals By the end of the course, the students are expected , which will help the students achieve a to be able to higher level of • Identify major security threats and describe ✓ Information Assurance Competence recent trends in the threat environments. \checkmark Critical and creative thinking • Explain the threat vectors of major threats and ✓ Information Assurance Competence suggest security countermeasures/architectures ✓ Technology Skills - for such threats.
+Telecommunications and Security • Develop & implement security assessment ✓ Information Assurance Competence plans. ✓ Critical and creative thinking • Design & build a safe test environment using ✓ Business knowledge and virtualization technologies. competency • Identify technical solutions for various security ✓ Technology Skills - vulnerabilities.
+Telecommunications and Security • Effectively present the findings of a security ✓ Critical and creative thinking assessment project. ✓ Communication Skills • Effectively exchange technical information, questions, instructions, and suggestions online.